ProvableHQ/ARCs/arc-0038/README.md

   }
 ```
 #### Claim Commission
-claim_commission takes no arguments.
-Claim_commission is intended for the admin of the protocol to harvest rewards from staking at any point.
+`claim_commission` takes no arguments. `claim_commission` is intended for the admin of the protocol to harvest rewards from staking at any point.
-In a nutshell, the concerns of the finalize portion of claim_commission are to:
+In a nutshell, the concerns of the finalize portion of `claim_commission` are to:
-Distribute commission shares for the protocol admin
+- Distribute commission shares for the protocol admin
-Update the protocol state
+- Update the protocol state
 ```aleo
 function claim_commission:
 	assert.eq self.caller aleo1kf3dgrz9lqyklz8kqfy0hpxxyt78qfuzshuhccl02a5x43x6nqpsaapqru;